 Yes.
 The employer is only liable if the injury or damages were caused while they were carrying out duties in the scope of their employment.

 So, for example; a delivery driver who hit a pedestrian while delivering packages is covered, and the employer is at fault for the accident.
 But an office worker who hit a pedestrian on the commute to work is not covered, because driving a car isn’t part of their job.
 The office worker would be the one at fault for their own accident — and would be well advised to speak to a car accident lawyer.

 Likewise, there may be extreme cases where an employee goes far outside of their work duties and undertakes actions that the employer never asked for or approved of.
 For example; a delivery driver who takes off joyriding in the delivery vehicle instead of doing their job may be liable for their own actions.
 But the employer may still be partly liable because they had a duty to screen, train and supervise their workers.

 Injured?
 We Can Help.

 If you’ve been injured, you shouldn’t be stuck wondering who is legally liable or whether you can get money.
-Our personal injury lawyers have over 20 years of experience winning cases for victims — and we charge nothing if we don’t get you money.
-Let us give you a FREE consultation to get you answers and help you see next steps.
+Our personal injury lawyers have over 20 years of experience winning cases for victims — and we charge nothing if we don’t get your money.
+Let us give you a FREE consultation to get your answers and help you see the next steps.
 Fill out the form to your right, or call us at 404-400-4000 to get your FREE consultation today.